Democrats question Hunter Biden whistleblower’s claim of nonpartisanship

 Shapley has also accused Attorney General Merrick Garland of lying under oath when he said Weiss had full autonomy in the case — a charge Garland denies.

-Shapley said in an interview with CBS News that his IRS team was not allowed to take investigative steps that could have implicated President Biden, and that he believes Hunter Biden should have faced felony tax charges, not just the misdemeanors to which he has agreed to plead guilty.
+Shapley said in an interview with the House Ways and Means Committee that his IRS team was not allowed to take investigative steps that could have implicated President Biden, and that he believes Hunter Biden should have faced felony tax charges, not just the misdemeanors to which he has agreed to plead guilty.

 Two former senior officials involved in tax cases at the highest levels during the Trump administration — including one Trump appointee— told NBC News there are multiple safeguards to ensure that a case is handled without political influence, including multiple levels of review by career officials inside both the IRS and the Justice Department.